App version: 0.1.0

 A Loan Origination Charge Must Be Paid

 You'll pay a loan origination fee in order to receive a Grad PLUS Loan.
 An origination fee is the money you pay for the lender to lend to you.
 The origination fee is expressed as a percentage of the loan total.
-Currently, the loan origination fee for a Grad PLUS Loan is 4.228% for loans disbursed on or after Oct.
-1, 2020, and before Oct.
-1, 2024.
+The percentage for all Direct PLUS loans first disbursed on or after Oct.
+1, 2020, is 4.228%.
+Loans first disbursed before that date had different loan fees.

 The Interest Rate on Graduate PLUS Loans Is Fixed